The name comes from the village next to the ancient Pieve (Parish Church), linked in the past to the city of Cento.

 The Palazzo Comunale (City Hall), 17-18th century, houses the ancient Legal Archive, the Teatro Zeppilli and a small Music Museum, with articles from the life of the famous soprano Alice Zeppilli, as well as documents and musical instruments from the lute-makers' workshop.

 There are three museums in Pieve, offering the chance of a journey through the art and history of the territory and beyond, from Medieval times to the latest generations of contemporary art.
-The Pinacoteca Civica (Civic Art Gallery), reopened after the restoration that took place after the 2012 earthquake, the Museum of the Pieve Stories and the Museum of Art by 20th Century Italian Generations (MAGI '900)
+The Pinacoteca Civica (Civic Art Gallery), recently moved to the new cultural center Le Scuole, the Museum of the Pieve Stories and the contemporary art Museum MAGI '900 .

 The Church and Oratorio della Santissima Trinità (16-17th century) is considered one of the artistic masterpieces of the Province of Bologna.
 It contains an altarpiece by Lucio Massari and an extraordinary cycle of frescoes by Lionello Spada and Francesco Brizio, painted between 1612 and 1615.
 There is also a highly precious inlaid wooden Choir, from the 17th-century as well.